 I find having a photographic assignment on a defined topic to be great motivation for learning and getting out and shooting.
-Especially useful have been three online courses I've taken through BettterPhoto.com.
-Each of these 8 week courses offered a weekly assignment and posting online of 2-4 images from that assignment for instructor feedback.
+Especially useful have been three on-line courses I've taken through BettterPhoto.com.
+Each of these 8-week courses offered a weekly assignment and posting online of 2-4 images from that assignment for instructor feedback.
 To be sure, the personal contact with instructors and other photographers is missing online, but, for me, that is balanced by the assignments, which are spaced to allow reflection on a theme and individual preferences to guide when and where to take the images for posting for feedback.

-Some of the best known photographers in the world lead courses on BetterPhoto.com.
+Some of the best-known photographers in the world lead courses on BetterPhoto.com.
 For example, Tony Sweet, Jim Zuckerman, Brenda Tharp, and Ibarionex Perello offer courses.
-I can't afford or have time to attend all of their onsite workshops, so a course with them is an excellent alternative.
+I can't afford or have time to attend all of their on-site workshops, so an on-line course with them is an excellent alternative.